pyjarrett/calendon/py/README.md

 A common tool across platform to do builds, run tests, run demos and control the Knell environment.

+## Hammer arguments

+`--knell-home DIR` - Root directory of the Knell project.
+This will override the environment variable `KNELL_HOME` if used.

+`--config FILE` - Specify a different configuration file to use rather than searching the current directory and user's home directory.

 ## Environment Variables

 `KNELL_HOME` - Specifies the root folder of the project.
 This is used to